nova-framework/docs/basics/themes.md

 </html>
 ```

-The default template comes with multiple files to demonstrate different use cases.
+The default theme comes with 2 layout files to demonstrate different use cases.

-default.php and custom.php are full page layouts whilst header.php and footer.php are partial layouts that can be mixed, the files ending with -rtl.php mean they are right to left formats.
+default.php is the full page layouts
+default-rtl.php mean they are right to left formats.

 A theme can be as simple as a single layout file and an assets folder and message.php file.